synesissoftware/recls.Ruby/examples/find_files_and_directories.recursive.md

 FILES|DIRECTORIES, respectively.
 For each search, a simple block is presented, which takes a single-parameter of the file-entry (of type ``Recls::Entry``) from which the ``#search_relative_path`` instance attribute is used to display the relative path.
+For clarity, directories are marked with trailing slashes.

 ## Example results

 ```
-files in current directory:
+files under current directory:
 	build_gem.cmd
 	build_gem.sh
 	CHANGES.md